bilgino/angularforddd/README.md

 };
 ```

-The data mapper is used in the repository pattern to elaborate the correct domain model schema.
+The data mapper will be used in the repository to elaborate the right domain model schema.

 **» Translator pattern (Mapping VM to DM and vice versa)**<br/>